rweigel/cdawmeta/README.md

 * [all.xml](https://spdf.gsfc.nasa.gov/pub/catalogs/all.xml), which has dataset-level information for ~2,700 datasets;
 * The [Master CDF](https://cdaweb.gsfc.nasa.gov/pub/software/cdawlib/0JSONS/) files (we use the JSON representation) referenced in [all.xml](https://spdf.gsfc.nasa.gov/pub/catalogs/all.xml), which contain both  dataset-level metadata and variable metadata;
-* The list of URLs for CDF files associated each dataset using the CDASR [orig_data](https://cdaweb.gsfc.nasa.gov/WebServices/) endpoint; and
+* The list of URLs for CDF files associated with each dataset using the CDASR [orig_data](https://cdaweb.gsfc.nasa.gov/WebServices/) endpoint; and
 * A CDF file referenced in the [orig_data](https://cdaweb.gsfc.nasa.gov/WebServices/) response (for computing cadence and determining if the variable names in the Master CDF match those in a data CDF).

 The code uses [requests-cache](https://github.com/requests-cache/requests-cache/), so files are only re-downloaded if the HTTP headers indicate they are needed.
 When metadata are downloaded, a diff is stored if they changed.